Place goods into storage

 You must be able to:

-locate and confirm the goods to be stored in accordance with organisational requirements
+5. check information to confirm the goods to be stored and the storage location and conditions required, in line with organisational procedures

-- confirm the area to be used for storage is prepared to receive the goods
+6. confirm that the area to be used for storage is prepared and ready to receive the goods

-- identify any health, safety and environmental issues relating to the goods to be stored
+7. identify any health, safety, security and environmental issues relating to the goods to be stored

-- handle goods using the required handling methods and equipment
+8. handle goods safely using suitable handling methods and equipment

-- place goods into storage in a logistics facility in accordance with any operational and organisational procedures for safety, space utilisation and distribution requirements
+9. place goods into storage in line with operational and organisational procedures for safety, space utilisation and distribution requirements

-- identify any hygiene or contamination issues with the goods and report these to the relevant colleague
+11. identify any hygiene or contamination issues with the goods and report these in line with organisational procedures

 Knowledge and Understanding